 John Knowles has a long history in business since starting his career in the Shell graduate management programme.
 After a number of successful years with Shell, John took a Short Service Commission in the Army.
 On leaving the Army, John joined DEK in 1974.
 After seven years he was appointed managing director and, in 2000, became Chairman.
 DEK now employs over 800 staff in numerous locations globally with key manufacturing sites in Weymouth, UK and Shenzhen, China.
 It is the world’s leading provider of screen printing equipment and processes for diverse industries.
 These include surface mount technology (SMT) and semiconductor and fuel cell and solar cell manufacture.

-John Knowles said, “Since stepping down after many years on the board of Bournemouth University and Poole Foundation Trust Hospital, I wanted to invest my time in helping this thriving business achieve its full potential.
-QuoStar has a great reputation for their trusted consultancy services and is particularly well known for its work within the local community, as well as across the UK.
+“Since stepping down after many years on the board of Bournemouth University and Poole Foundation Trust Hospital, I wanted to invest my time in helping this thriving business achieve its full potential.
+QuoStar has a great reputation for its trusted consultancy services and is particularly well known for its work within the local community, as well as across the UK.
 I look forward to joining the team and being a part of QuoStar’s ambitious plans for the future.”